parsiya/eslinter/README.md

     * Want to only process requests from certain hosts?
 Add it to the scope and set the associated key in the config file to `true`.
     * Don't like large JavaScript files?
 Set the max size in the config.
     * Want to process requests from another extension?
-See [Process Requests from Other Extensions](#process-requests-from-other-extensions).
+See [Process Requests Made by Other Extensions](#process-requests-made-by-other-extensions).
 6. Filter results by host.
     * Start typing in the text field in the extension tab.